This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 However, solving these problems has several beneficial side-effects.
 Successfully externalized state available to many processes with proper access management in place can greatly simplify the ability to calculate portions of the game state update in parallel.
 It is similarly advantageous for migrating entities between instances.

-The following articles describe how to run dedicated game servers on Cloud Platform.
+The following articles describe how to run dedicated game servers on Google Cloud.

 Backend services present interfaces only to other frontend and backend services.
 External clients can't directly communicate with a backend service.
 Backend services typically provide a way for you to store and access data, such as game state data in a database, or logging and analytics events in a data warehouse.